Skip to Content

 Yes, reduce your oven temperature to 325 degrees.
 Bake for 20-25 minutes until a toothpick returns clean.

-Optional Additional Add-Ins
+Optional Variations and Add-Ins

 a slice of healthy banana bread on a blue plate with butter